KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/generate/dynamic_text.rst

      - Set the horizontal and vertical alignment within the geometry rectangle
    * - Text
      - String
      - What will be displayed as the overlay.
 You can add any other text between keywords.
+Start a new line by pressing :kbd:`Enter`
    * - <Select a Keyword>
      - Selection
      - Select the keywords to add to the text field